 Maybe this is why I appreciate the friendships I’ve made, and kept, at the conference.
 I don’t think I can even count all the babies that have born between that first conference we attended and now.
 I remember my husband pulling me into a room after a workshop to introduce me to a young woman from our area, with children of similar age, who was also just starting out homeschooling.
 The things our two families had in common easily broached the gap between strangers and friends.
 Another year, sitting in a room waiting for the workshop to start, the woman next to me leaned down to look at my name tag and the region I’m from and to notice we were from the same area!
 Several years have passed now since that ‘stranger’ whispered friendly words to me.
 Suddenly our kids are so much taller, measured by the many homeschool group events, scouts, field trips, nature classes, and conferences we’ve attended together.

 There are many opportunities for you to make new friends and memories at the conference this year as well.
-For example, WPA will be color coding our name tags based on our regions!
+For example, colored stickers on our nametags will make it easy to find other people from our Region!
 Friday afternoon’s Meet n’ Greet is an excellent way to meet other homeschoolers and kickoff your weekend.
 Maybe you’re reconnecting with friends you’ve met at previous conferences.
-Even if you just want to chat with someone about the conference itself and all its offering, bedazzled and sweet are just two words to describe the plans that are being made for the 2014 Meet n’ Greet!
+Even if you just want to chat with someone about the conference itself and all its offering, bedazzled and sweet are just two words to describe the plans that are being made for this year’s Meet n’ Greet!

 For my family, one of our favorite things about the conference is to be surrounded by people who share this amazing common ground we call homeschooling.
 We can’t wait to meet those new ‘strangers’ and relish in how easy it is to start a conversation, laugh, commiserate, and uplift each other.
 We can’t imagine an early May passing without making lifelong memories at the WPA Conference.